flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20181029-18-11-29-oils-magic-number.md

     over a **global economic slowdown** with less oil demand.
   card_citation: ''
 card_3:
   card_text: "> “Oil prices getting lower.
 Great!
 Like a big Tax Cut for America and the World.
-Enjoy! …Thank you to Saudi Arabia, but leta\x19s go lower!\n> \n> President Trump tweet on Nov.
+Enjoy! …Thank you to Saudi Arabia, but letax19s go lower!n> n> President Trump tweet on Nov.
 21st"
   card_citation: ''
 card_4:
   card_text: >-